vivlabs/squirrel-filbert/README.md

 ## Installation

-Clone this repo or download a release, set environment variables according to "Configuration" below, then `yarn debug`.
+Clone this repo or download a release, set environment variables according to "Configuration" below, then `yarn dev`.

 To make the server useful, you'll need to upload a `latest.json` to your channel bucket as specified by `FILBERT_CHANNEL_BUCKET` and